 Provide a description of the allowable activities in items C.4. through C.12. that are funded with Title III-A funds.
+Districts might not have additional, allowable Title III-A activities to describe.

 Section D: Administrative Activities (as applicable)